"Anastasia is a fabulous Director of Music." - Suzi Digby OBE

 As a youngster, Anastasia was a member of the National Children's Orchestra of Great Britain and went on to perform with the National Youth Orchestra of GB and the National Youth Choir of GB.
 A child prodigy on the flute, she made her solo South Bank debut aged 12 and went on to study at Chetham's School of Music in Manchester.
 Anastasia won a Choral Exhibition to Trinity College, Cambridge, where she read music and then gained her teaching qualification.
 She is also an Associate of the Royal College of Music in London (flute performance) and also holds the NPQH qualification.

-Anastasia directed Furness Music Centre in Cumbria for 9 years and has taught in schools across the North of England for 2 decades.
-In addition to leading large music departments, she has developed highly successful singing programmes for young voices which have been rolled out across 25 Cumbrian schools.
-She has a passion for community music and feels strongly that music is for all.
+Anastasia founded and then directed Furness Music Centre in Cumbria for 9 years and has taught in schools across the North of England for 2 decades.
+In addition to leading large music departments, she has developed highly successful singing programmes for young voices which have been rolled out across more than 30 schools.
+Anastasia has a passion for community music and feels strongly that music is for all.
 She firmly believes in developing musical excellence and encourages young performers to be the best that they can be.

 Anastasia held the post of Director of Music at St George's School, Windsor Castle, before returning to Cumbria as Director of Music at Casterton, Sedbergh Preparatory School in 2012.
 She developed a thriving music department at Sedbergh Prep, incorporating 5 choirs and 13 instrumental ensembles into a busy performing schedule of almost 30 annual services and concerts, whilst creating and delivering a unique curriculum of innovative, tailored lessons across the school.
-She also developed a new programme of Big Sing! workshops for primary schools along the Cumbrian and Yorkshire Dales border, bringing together more than 700 primary pupils each year in song.
+She also developed a new programme of Big Sing! workshops for primary schools along the Cumbria, Lancashire and Yorkshire Dales border, bringing together more than 700 primary pupils each year in song.
 Anastasia enjoys devising innovative community musical projects and over lockdown she created a series of online educational music videos for children aged 3-13.
 She is currently Acting Head of Music at Stockport Grammar Junior School.